msherron/twitter/README.txt

 OAuth
 =====
-Except for just listing tweets, OAuth module is required to authenticate against Twitter.
-If you just want to list tweets in a block, follow the steps at http://drupal.org/node/1253026.
+OAuth module is required for all requests to the Twitter REST API 1.1.

 When you download the OAuth module, get the latest stable release available at http://drupal.org/project/oauth

-Once OAuth has been enabled, go to admin/config/services/twitter and follow instructions.
+Once OAuth has been enabled, go to admin/config/services/twitter and follow instructions in order to provide your Application keys.

 How to add a Twitter account to a Drupal user account
 =====================================================